hith-hj/laravel-eraser/README.md

 ## Laravel Eraser

  Laravel Eraser focuses on **Erasing Eloquent Model Relation**.
- It has to mode of operation.
+ It has two mode of operation.

-- Manual mode:this mode require the developer to defien eraserRelationsToDelete and contain relations the eraser should delete
+- Manual: this mode require the developer to defien eraserRelationsToDelete contains relations the eraser should delete
-- Auto mode: this mode use auto-discove for children relations to be deleted
+- Auto: this mode use auto-discove for children relations to be deleted

 ### Supported Laravel versions